 IPS is working for Wisconsin job seekers, businesses, and health and human services professionals.
-Here are some of the success stories.

 After serving time in the criminal justice system, Larry went to his local Comprehensive Community Services program for assistance in moving forward with his life.
 He had worked as a stocker, food service worker, maintenance person, and health care worker in the prison system and wanted to find gainful employment to support himself.
 An employment specialist began meeting with Larry to find out more about his strengths, skills, and interests.
 He was eager to find part-time work that would allow him to continue to maintain his government insurance benefits.
 Through several discussions about his work history, the employment specialist was able to draft a resume for Larry and help him apply for custodial positions at several businesses.
 About three months after he started his IPS journey, a company hired him for a part-time position cleaning a school.
 The employment specialist supported Larry as he began his job and dealt with scheduling issues.
 Larry and the employment specialist talked about how his income would affect his benefits and what would be the best for him to cover his daily and monthly expenses.
 The employment specialist spoke with Larry’s employer to confirm the number of hours Larry could work each month and assisted Larry in becoming independent in reporting his wages to the government through an app on his phone.
 Larry has moved into his own apartment with his wages and enjoys connecting with his family, nature, and the arts.